 HEMP AND THE LAW

-Even though the 2018 Farm Bill removes hemp from the controlled substances list, no person can grow, handle (possess), or process hemp plants, viable seed, leaf or floral materials without a hemp license issued by the Arkansas Department of Agriculture (Department).
+Even though the 2018 Farm Bill removes hemp from the controlled substances list, no person can grow, handle (possess), store, market, or process hemp plants, viable seed, leaf or floral material without first obtaining a hemp license issued by the Arkansas Department of Agriculture (Department).

 As stated in A.C.A. § 2-15-410(b), “Industrial Hemp that is found in this state at any location off the premises of an industrial hemp grower licensee is contraband and subject to seizure by any law enforcement officer, unless the person in possession of the industrial hemp has in his or her possession either: (A) the proper licensing documents under this subchapter, or (B) a bill of lading, or other proper documentation, demonstrating that the industrial hemp was legally imported and is otherwise legally present in this state under applicable state and federal laws relating to industrial hemp.”

-To view the Arkansas Industrial Hemp Act in its entirety, as well as the Department Hemp Research Program Rules, visit this link Hemp Law & Rules.
-Most general questions pertaining to the program can be answered by reading through this document.
+To view the Arkansas Industrial Hemp Act in its entirety, as well as the Department Hemp Research Program Rules, click the PDF link located on this webpage tab.

 License Holders investing at this early stage in the research should be aware that federal law is subject to change.
 There is uncertainty at the federal level on what parts of the hemp plant can be lawfully sold.

-The Department Hemp Research Program allows licensed hemp processors to make “publicly marketable hemp products” as defined in the Rules (Section 1(A)(33)) as well as A.C.A. § 2-15-403(4).
-Live plants, viable seed, leaf or floral materials are considered “non-publicly marketable hemp products” and should only be in the possession of an Department Hemp License Holder.
+The Program permits licensed Hemp Processors to create “publicly marketable hemp products” as defined in the Program Rules (Section 1(A)(33)) as well as A.C.A. § 2-15-403(4).
+Live plants, viable seed, leaf or floral materials are considered “non-publicly marketable hemp products” and should only be in the possession of a Department Hemp Program License Holder.
+For more information regarding publicly marketable hemp products and non-publicly marketable hemp products, visit the ”Restrictions on Sale or Transfer ” web page tab.

-It is also important to keep in mind that Arkansas implements ‘Total THC’ compliance testing, which means the THC-acid precursor molecule is decarboxylated to Delta-9-THC to ensure compliance with the federal and state 0.3% Total THC limit.
-All states wishing to have sole control over industrial hemp production in their state will implement Total THC testing, per USDA’s Interim Final Rule Guidelines.
+It is also important to keep in mind that Arkansas implements ‘Total THC’ compliance laboratory testing, which means the THC-acid (THCa) precursor molecule is decarboxylated, or heated, into Delta-9-THC to ensure compliance with the federal and state 0.3% Total THC limit.
+All states wishing to have regulatory control over industrial hemp production in their state will begin implementing Total THC compliance testing, per USDA’s Interim Final Rule Guidelines and federal law.

 To cover the industrial hemp program’s expenses, additional fees and service charges beyond the application and license fees were approved at the Arkansas State Plant Board’s quarterly board meeting on March 10, 2020, following the public hearing.
 The proposed rule has been approved and is effective as of May 30, 2020.
-The program fees, however, have not been fully implemented quite yet.
-Department staff will alert license holders and update the program website as necessary once fees are fully implemented into the program.
-To review the fee schedule, visit the link below, or review Section 14 of the Industrial Hemp Research Program Rules.
+The Program Fees are now in effect for the 2021 season.
+Refer to the “Applications for the Hemp Program web page tab for more information.